Vimbayinashe/mongo-micronaut-dessert-server/README.md

-## Native Application with MongoDB
+## Micronaut Native Application

-A Micronaut application that is built into a native application using GraalVM.
-The native application is then built into a Docker image.
+A Micronaut native application with a MongoDB Replica Set that is packaged into a Docker image.

 ### Download an image of the application
    ```